Chirag-v09/sign-language-detection-1/README.md

 # Sign-Language-Detection
-Real Time Sing Language Detection using WebCam
+Real Time Sign Language Detection using WebCam then finally moving onto the Mobile Devices once complete

 Currently working on this project to showcase in College's Minor and Major Project